 Ice Cream without a Freezer

 When I was a small boy, ten years old.
 1948, we lived in North East Texas.
 We lived about 10 miles from town.
-Some time we would go to town in a wagon.
+Sometimes we would go to town in a wagon.
 When Dad’s old car wouldn’t run.
 It took us all day to go there and back.
-Some time Dad would buy a large block of ice.
-He would wrap in in an old quilt and tarp.
-To keep it from melting too fast, Dad had an “ice box” to keep it in.
+Sometimes Dad would buy a large block of ice.
+He would wrap it in an old quilt and tarp.
+To keep it from melting too fast, Dad had an “icebox” to keep it in.

-Some time when we had the ice.
+Sometimes when we had the ice.
 Dad would make ice cream.
-The way he made it was, he had a five gallon bucket that he would chip ice into it.
-Mother would make the ice cream mixture and pour it into a one gallon “syrup bucket”.
+The way he made it was, he had a five-gallon bucket that he would chip ice into it.
+Mother would make the ice cream mixture and pour it into a one-gallon “syrup bucket”.

-It had a tight fitting lid to keep the cream from spilling, and to keep he salt water out.
-Dad would put the bucket of ice cream mixture down into the five gallon bucket of ice and pour salt over it.
+It had a tight-fitting lid to keep the cream from spilling and to keep the saltwater out.
+Dad would put the bucket of ice cream mixture down into the five-gallon bucket of ice and pour salt over it.
 Then he had to twist the gallon bucket back and forth.
-It seamed like forever.
+It seemed like forever.

 When the ice cream got hard, Mother would dip every one a bowl full.
 It sure was good.
 We didn’t get it very often.
 Just thought you might like to know how ice cream was made without a cream freezer.

 Vinegar of the Four Thieves – many people swear by this potent natural remedy for many illnesses – Would you like to know Thomas Jefferson’s recipe for Vinegar of the Four Thieves or how to make Ox Tail Soup?
 Discover this recipe as well as many household tips from the past in Vinegar of the Four Thieves: Recipes & Curious Tips from the Past